lingtalfi/TheBar/discussions/flat-filesystem.md

 - id003
 ```

-Notice that those are 3 concrete files, without extension, stored in the filesystem, and they have the same parent directory (hence the name flat system).
+Notice that those are 3 concrete files without extension, stored in the filesystem, and they have the same parent directory (hence the name flat system).

+Note: you decide whether to allow the use of the slash in your file identifiers.
+If you do, your structure by definition isn't flat anymore, but that's ok too.